Ready to say goodbye to debt for good? Learn More

 How To Respond to a Virginia Warrant in Debt

-Upsolve is a nonprofit that helps you get out of debt with free debt relief tools and education.
-Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
-Get debt help.
+Upsolve is a nonprofit that helps you eliminate your debt with our free bankruptcy filing tool.
+Think TurboTax for bankruptcy.
+You could be debt-free in as little as 4 months.
+Featured in Forbes 4x and funded by institutions like Harvard University — so we’ll never ask you for a credit card.
+See if you qualify

 In a Nutshell

 If you’re sued for a debt that’s $5,000 or less in Virginia, the case will be filed in a general district court.
-You do not have to file an answer form to contest the lawsuit, but you must show up to the hearing listed on the Warrant in Debt form.
+You don’t have to file an answer form to contest the lawsuit, but you must show up to the hearing listed on the Warrant in Debt form.
 This is the form you’ll get that notifies you that you’ve been sued for a debt.
 From there, you’ll follow the court’s instructions.

 Written by Upsolve Team